asgeir-s/MapsProject/README.txt

-This new samples of the Google Play Services uses the Play Services library and the support library as artifacts from the SDK.
+Android Studio project built withe Gradle.
+The project uses Google Play Services and automaticly running tests when project is built (withe "./gradlew connectedCheck").

 Make sure you have both "Google Repository", and "Android Support Repository" installed in your SDK using the SDK Manager.